A dichotomy theorem for $\Gamma$-switchable $H$-colouring on $m$-edge coloured graphs: Introduction

+In contrast to general CSPs, the introduction of a switching operation seems to lead to simpler homomorphism dichotomy descriptions.
+For oriented graphs this has been observed in~\cite{klo04} and for $2$-edge-coloured graphs, i.e., \emph{signed graphs}, a simple dichotomy description is given in~\cite{bre17, bre18}.

+We now formally define switching homomorphisms.
+Given $m$-edge-coloured graphs $G$ and $H$, a \emph{homomorphism} of $G$ to $H$ is a function $f:V(G) \to V(H)$ such that if $uv$ is an edge of colour $i$ in $G$, then $f(u)f(v)$ is an edge of colour $i$ in $H$.
+We sometimes use the notation $f: G \to H$ to denote a homomorphism $f$ of $G$ to $H$, or $G \to H$ when the name of the function is not required.
 We say $G$ admits a \emph{\swhomom} to $H$, and write $\swhom{G}{H}$, if $G' \to H$ for some $G'$ which is \sweq\ to $G$.
 If $\swhom{G}{H}$ and $H'$ is \sweq\ to $H$, then it is easy to verify that $\swhom{G}{H'}$ (apply switches on $H$ to pre-images in $G$).
 A similar argument is used to prove the following proposition, which has previously appeared in several contexts.